xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/move_pvc_to_other_namespace.md

 sidebar_position: 14
 ---

+# How to change namespace of the PVC

 :::caution
 This is internal documentation.
 This document can be used only if it was recommended by the Support Team.
 :::